401-project-SGON/power-Code-Front-End/documentation.md

 * `components/course.js`:this is the file that conatins  list of course that you read it.
 * `components/data.index.js`:this is the file use to show the data.
 * `components/codeEditor.js`:this is the file that conatins the code of code editor.
-* `store/actions.js` :this is the file that conatins the list of actions that are used throughout the application
+* `store/actions.js` :this is the file that conatins the list of actions that are used throughout the application.
-* `store/index.js` :this is the file that renders in the reducer to store information
+* `store/index.js` :this is the file that renders in the reducer to store information.
-* `store/reducers.js` :this is the file that holds the functionaity for all of the social media and personal information you select as default and then updates state when new information is rendered
+* `store/reducers.js` :this is the file that holds the functionaity for all of the social media and personal information you select as default and then updates state when new information is rendered .
 ***
 ### Tech / Framework Used